GauravNJain/Wazuh-Lab-Setup/README.md

 ## 🎯 Conclusion

-Setting up this Wazuh SIEM lab has given me real, hands-on experience with endpoint monitoring, threat detection, log analytics, and vulnerability assessment across both Linux and Windows environments.
-By deploying multiple agents and exploring dashboards like MITRE ATT&CK, Threat Hunting, and Vulnerability Detection, *(and much more..)* I now have a fully functional mini-SOC to sharpen my blue-team skills every day.
+Setting up this Wazuh SIEM lab has given me real, hands-on experience with endpoint monitoring, threat detection, log analytics, and vulnerability assessment *(and much more..)* across both Linux and Windows environments.
+Wazuh is an incredibly powerful and versatile tool that makes it easy to gain deep visibility into your endpoints, detect advanced threats, and analyze security events in real time.
+By deploying multiple agents and exploring dashboards like MITRE ATT&CK, Threat Hunting, and Vulnerability Detection, I now have a fully functional mini-SOC to sharpen my blue-team skills and understand enterprise-grade security monitoring first-hand.

 ---